t3rn/t3rn/docs/main/docs/executor/become-an-executor/binary-setup.md

 export EXECUTOR_PROCESS_CLAIMS_ENABLED=true
 ```

-Set both to `true` if you want your Executor to process bids, orders and claims.
+Set all three to `true` if you want your Executor to process bids, orders and claims.

 You can set them to false at any point.

+`export EXECUTOR_PROCESS_BIDS_ENABLED=false` will stop your Executor from processing orders you already been bidding on.
+You have a 30 min window to pick them up again.
-I.e. `export EXECUTOR_PROCESS_ORDERS_ENABLED=false` will stop your Executor from processing new orders.
+`export EXECUTOR_PROCESS_ORDERS_ENABLED=false` will stop your Executor from processing new orders.
+`export EXECUTOR_PROCESS_CLAIMS_ENABLED=false` will stop your Executor from processing claims.

 **4.** Specify limit on gas usage

 This will stop your Executor from running if gas rises above this level.
 The value is in gwei.
-The default is 10 gwei.
+The default is 1000 gwei.

 Example: `export EXECUTOR_MAX_L3_GAS_PRICE=100`